 But we really can't even let the disciples off the hook either.
 The nine who failed to deliver the demon-possessed boy failed to do so because they did not believe that the power was available.
 They had a distorted view.
 They had a lack of faith in what Jesus had specifically told them.
 They had no reason to have a wrong view of the Lord's power.
 They had seen enough.
 They had seen Him casting out demons.
 They had seen Him healing people, raising dead, controlling nature.
 They had seen Him deal with a maniac in Gadara who was full of a legion of demons.
 Why was this so difficult?

-But at this point the Apostles have a twisted view.
+But at this point the apostles have a twisted view.
 They lack full confidence in the power of the Lord to deal with this level of demon possession.
-And their twisted faithlessness exasperates the Lord, "How long shall I be with you?"
+And their twisted faithlessness exasperates the Lord.
+"How long shall I be with you?"
 How much do you have to see?
 What is there left for Me to show you?
-"O you of little faith," He said to them so many times...so many times.
+"Oh you of little faith," He said to them so many times, so many times.
 "How long do I have to put up with you?"
-And I keep wondering how many times the Lord has had that same soliloquy over me...over me.
+And I keep wondering how many times the Lord has had that same soliloquy over me, over me.
 How long do I have to put up with you?
 How long do I have to bear with you and your failure to believe Me?

-Father, as we end our service this morning, we should end it with a moment of self-examination in which we ask ourselves if we're not faithless and perverted, if we don't think we have a problem too big for You to solve, a struggle too great for you to resolve, a dilemma too confusing for You to understand, Lord, help us to believe everything You've said, everything, that we can commit our way unto You and trust in You and You'll bring it to pass.
+Father, as we end our service this morning, we should end it with a moment’s self-examination in which we ask ourselves if...if we're not faithless and perverted, if we don't think we have a problem too big for You to solve, a struggle too great for you to resolve, a dilemma too confusing for You to understand.
+Lord, help us to believe everything You've said, everything, that we can commit our way unto You and trust in You and You'll bring it to pass.
 That if we give our lives to You You'll guard us and keep us and You'll work everything together for our good, everything.
 Help us to believe that, to believe it prayerfully, trusting You to do what You said You would do.
-Lord, what a terrible dishonor it is not to believe You, so we claim every promise You've made for Your people and by faith we ask, O God, that as our lives move on hour by hour and day by day, whatever it is that You've promised to us, we might come before You in prayer believing that You will do it.
-And we know why because Jesus said whatever you ask in My name, I'll do it that the Father may be glorified in the Son.
-You want to display Your glory through honoring Your Word and as we pray and believe and You respond and fulfill what You've promised, we in return give You praise.
+Lord, what a terrible dishonor it is not to believe You, so we claim every promise You've made for Your people and by faith we ask, oh God, that as our lives move on hour by hour and day by day, whatever it is that You've promised to us, we might come before You in prayer, believing that You will do it.
+And we know why, because Jesus said, whatever you ask in My name, I'll do it that the Father may be glorified in the Son.
+We want to display Your glory through honoring Your Word and as we pray and believe and You respond and fulfill what You've promised, we in return give You praise.
 This is to Your glory.
 Amen.